 But before you go grabbing your food, let me explain how mindful eating help your fight against your growing waistline (and me against mine) in layman term.

 You do not rush and chew your food like a mowing machine.
-Instead, you take each bite, savouring its taste and texture.
+Instead, you take each bite, savoring its taste and texture.
 Foods taste nicer when you eat this way.

 By being mindful of your body, and sensation.
 You know when to stop without burdening your stomach with the excessive intake. (even if it’s delicious seafood fresh from the ocean) It’s time to give your digestive system a break.